adarsh3699/SIH-2024/README.md

-# Getting Started with Create React App
+# Getting Started with Live preview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Open [notes.bhemu.me](https://sih-2024-ashy.vercel.app/) to view it in your browser.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+To install the in the development mode.

 ### `npm start`